symfony/symfony-docs/security/custom_authenticator.rst

 .. tip::

-    If you want to customize the login form, you can also extend from the :class:`Symfony\\Component\\Security\\Http\\Authenticator\\AbstractLoginFormAuthenticator`
+    If your custom authenticator is a login form, you can extend from the :class:`Symfony\\Component\\Security\\Http\\Authenticator\\AbstractLoginFormAuthenticator`
-    class instead.
+    class instead to make your job easier.

 .. _security-passport: